ParubokMotorniy/verilog-mischiefs/README.md

 Prior to the start of the game, the chip loads a bitmap-image from BRAM and sends it to the matrix.

+*Note:* the project is intended to be built with Go Configure Software Hub 6.49.
+For other versions the correctness of operation is not guaranteed.

 ![20250829_184949](https://github.com/user-attachments/assets/d59582f3-8657-4f3d-8ad6-d9b4ab80c880)